 According to Psychology Today, grounding techniques help individuals detach from emotional pain by reconnecting with the world around them and the present moment.
 While scientists still aren’t completely sure how exactly gardening reduces stress, it has been shown to reduce cortisol production.

-Sarah Rayner, in an article in Psychology Today, notes a few other reasons behind why she believes gardening can improve mental health.
+Sarah Rayner, in an article in Psychology Today, notes a few other reasons why she believes gardening can improve mental health.

 The act of gardening allows individuals to have a sense of responsibility and act as nurturers to their plants.
 When people are given the chance to care for a garden, it gives them something to look forward to and something to care for.
 They are responsible for the care and feeding of the plants and the upkeep of the area, which helps them develop an appreciation of nature and what it offers.